lbriais/signature_generator/README.md

 This gem provides the `sg` executable to generate signature file from template.
-Any variable used in the ERB template, can be provided at run-time either by:
+Any undefined variable used in the ERB template has to be provided at run-time either by:

 * Providing values on command line
 * Providing values in config file